 How can I get KYC in India?

-You can complete KYC online or offline.
+You can complete KYC verification online or offline.
 The online process could involve video verification or submission of the required documents through the portal.
 The offline process may require you to submit the necessary documents in person.
 The KYC process could differ slightly according to the rules and regulations of the organization.

 What is KYC verification?